aviloff/OSC-Sender-Camomile/README.md

 Sought optimisations:

-- automatic
+- automatic '[send]' parameters from parameter.get.multi to sliders
-- to make the plugin work as midi only or automation parameter only
+- make the plugin work as midi only or even "automation parameters" only